Ravenstine/skillex/README.md

 Skills In Pills
 ===============

+**NOTE:** I planned on building this build system out, but I've been distracted by many things not Alexa-related.
+If I do continue work on this, it will probably end up as a major rewrite with some different paradigms as I have never been completely satisfied with the logic flow.
+For the time being, treat this thing as a toy.

 A nicer way to write Alexa skills.
 (WIP)

 - Rapidly prototype fun & useful skills through human-readable configuration.
 - Easily handle many complex states within a skill.
 - Compile your intent schema from your skill configuration.
 Never be baffled at synatx errors in your schema.†

-**NOTE:** A bunch of things are subject to change, including how the skill fundamentally is run and installed.
-For the time being, treat this thing as a toy.

 ## Structure